-City Lab on the moveTo find out what life is like in Frankfurt, we will be leaving the museum’s walls and will be on the move with the CityLab for some on-site research.
+City Lab on the moveTo find out what life is like in Frankfurt, we will be leaving the museum’s walls and will be on the move with the City Lab for some on-site research.
 We want to know how the city is subjectively perceived and experienced.
 And the best people to answer this are Frankfurters themselves, of course.
-Using different methods in participative city research, the CityLab is always on the move and invites you to join new exhibition and event formats regularly.
+Using different methods in participative city research, the City Lab is always on the move and invites you to join new exhibition and event formats regularly.

-The CityLab has been on the move since 2010.
+The City Lab has been up and running since 2010.
 Since then, we have used it to create five large exhibitions together with many different Frankfurters.
-We have been in Ostend and in the Stadionbad, and have researched Ginnheim, the Wallanlagen and the Gallus.
-In 2015 we went on a summer tour, and the 2016 summer tour included the CityLab being on the go with artistic interventions, workshops, city walks, readings and the question “Who lives in Frankfurt and how do they live?”.
-In 2017, we produced a CityLab film for the first time and, in 2018 the City Lab toured the Ernst-May settlements.
+We have been in Ostend and at the Stadionbad, and have researched Ginnheim, the Wallanlagen and the Gallus.
+In 2015 we went on a summer tour, and summer 2016 saw the City Lab touring with artistic interventions, workshops, city walks, readings and the question “Who lives in Frankfurt and how do they live?”.
+In 2017 we produced a City Lab film for the first time and, in 2018 the City Lab toured the Ernst-May settlements.
 This was in preparation for 2019, the 100th anniversary of the Bauhaus.

-Here you will find an overview of all previous CityLab projects
+Here you will find an overview of all previous City Lab projects.